arconnectio/landing/outstatic/content/blogs/integration-of-arconnects-subscription-feature.md

 By integrating with ArConnect's subscription feature, applications can enhance user experiences and drive business growth.

-- ***Flexible Subscription Models****:* Offer a wide range of subscription durations, from daily to annually, catering to diverse user preferences and needs.
+- **Flexible Subscription Models:** Offer a wide range of subscription durations, from daily to annually, catering to diverse user preferences and needs.

-- ***Custom Allowances****:* Enabling users to set custom allowances or spending limits for their subscriptions.
+- **Custom Allowances:** Enabling users to set custom allowances or spending limits for their subscriptions.

-- ***Auto-Renewal Options:*** Provide users with the flexibility to enable or disable automatic subscription renewals, ensuring a transparent and user-friendly experience.
+- **Auto-Renewal Options:** Provide users with the flexibility to enable or disable automatic subscription renewals, ensuring a transparent and user-friendly experience.

-- ***Payment History and Notifications:*** Keep users informed with comprehensive payment histories and timely notifications for upcoming renewal dates, minimizing failure of payment.
+- **Payment History and Notifications:** Keep users informed with comprehensive payment histories and timely notifications for upcoming renewal dates, minimizing failure of payment.

 Also, security is always a priority for ArConnect which is why Subscriptions have been audited under our latest [security audit](https://www.arconnect.io/audit-2024.pdf?utm_source=Blog&utm_medium=Post+-+Audit+Link&utm_campaign=Subscription+Announcement&utm_id=Subscription+Announcement) by Open Security.